Eng-ZeyadTarek/Eng-ZeyadTarek/README.md

 - 🌱 I’m currently improved myself in **machine learning, deep learning, reinforcement learning, data analysis, NLP, etc..**

-- 👨‍💻 All of my projects are available at [https://github.com/Eng-ZeyadTarek](https://github.com/Eng-ZeyadTarek)
+- 👨‍💻 All of my projects are available at my <a href ="https://github.com/Eng-ZeyadTarek">github profile</a>

 - 💬 Ask me about **Python, scikit-learn, pandas, matplotlib, numpy, scipy,**

 - 📫 Feel free to contact me through my <a href="mailto:zeyadt600@gmail.com">email</a>.

-- 📄 Know about my experiences [https://drive.google.com/file/d/1-HDdeOyQmNez8SWW9YGT5X78ANxU8ppI/view?usp=sharing](https://drive.google.com/file/d/1-HDdeOyQmNez8SWW9YGT5X78ANxU8ppI/view?usp=sharing)
+- 📄 Know about my experiences and check my <a href="shorturl.at/hpBS5">resume</a>.

 - ⚡ Fun fact **I think that I can't get off teaching the machines**